rhyslwells/Data-Archive/content/uncleaned/Classification report.md

 [link](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)

-1. **Support**: Support is the number of actual occurrences of the class in the specified dataset.
+Support: Support is the number of actual occurrences of the class in the specified dataset.